 (i) Avoid the sensitive façade of class room facing Road L2 and L4; and N/A (ii) Provision of low noise surfacing in a section of Road L2 & L4 N/A (i) Provision of low noise surfacing in a section of Road L4 before occupation of Site 1I1; and N/A (ii) Setback of building about 5m from site boundary.
 N/A Setback of building about 35m to the northwest direction at 1L3 and 5m at Site 1L2.
 N/A avoid any sensitive façades with openable window facing the existing Kowloon City Road network; and N/A (ii) for the sensitive facades facing the To Kwa Wan direction, either setback the facades by about 5m to the northeast direction or do not provide the facades with openable window.
-N/A (i) avoid any sensitive facades with openable window facing the existing To Kwa Wan Road or (ii) provision of 17.5m high noise tolerant building fronting To Kwa Wan Road and restrict the height N/A of the residential block(s) located at less than 55m away from To Kwa Wan Road to no more than 25m above ground.
-N/A (i) avoid any sensitive facades with openable window facing the slip road connecting Prince Edward Road East and San Po Kong or other alternative mitigation measures and at-source mitigation measures for the surrounding new local roads to minimise the potential traffic noise impacts from the slip road N/A provided with silencers or acoustics treatment. (i) SPS (ii) ESS (iii) Tunnel Ventilation Shaft (iv) EFTS depot Installation of retractable roof or other equivalent N/A N/A N/A N/A measures N/A
+N/A avoid any sensitive facades with openable window facing the existing To Kwa Wan Road or provision of 17.5m high noise tolerant building N/A fronting To Kwa Wan Road and restrict the height of the residential block(s) located at less than 55m away from To Kwa Wan Road to no more than 25m above ground.
+N/A avoid any sensitive facades with openable window facing the slip road connecting Prince Edward Road East and San Po Kong or other alternative mitigation measures and at-source mitigation N/A measures for the surrounding new local roads to minimise the potential traffic noise impacts from the slip road p (i (i (i All the ventilation fans installed in the below will be provided with silencers or acoustics treatment.)
+SPS i) ESS ii) Tunnel Ventilation Shaft iv) EFTS depot N/A N/A N/A N/A nstallation of retractable roof or other equivalent neasures N/A

-The following mitigation measures are proposed to be incorporated in the design of the SPS at KTD, including: Dual power supply or emergency generator should be provided at all the SPSs to secure electrical power supply; Standby pumps should be provided at all SPSs to ensure smooth operation of the SPS during maintenance of the duty pumps; An alarm should be installed to signal emergency high water level in the wet well at all SPSs; and For all unmanned SPSs, a remote monitor system connecting SPSs with the control station through telemetry system should be provided so that swift N/A N/A N/A Construction Water Quality actions could be taken in case of malfunction of unmanned facilities.
-Construction Phase Marine-based Construction N/A Capital and Maintenance Dredging for Cruise Terminal Mitigation measures for construction of the proposed cruise terminal should follow those recommended in the approved EIA for CT Dredging. ^
+Construction Water Quality The following mitigation measures are proposed to be incorporated in the design of the SPS at KTD, including: Dual power supply or emergency generator should be provided at all the SPSs to secure electrical power supply; Standby pumps should be provided at all SPSs to ensure smooth operation of the SPS during maintenance of the duty pumps; An alarm should be installed to signal emergency high water level in the wet well at all SPSs; and For all unmanned SPSs, a remote monitor system connecting SPSs with the control station through telemetry system should be provided so that swift actions could be taken in case of malfunction of unmanned facilities.
+Construction Phase Marine-based Construction Capital and Maintenance Dredging for Cruise Terminal Mitigation measures for construction of the proposed cruise terminal should follow those recommended in the approved EIA for CT Dredging.
+N/A N/A N/A N/A ------------------------------- -- --------------------------